Fede2782/oneCompleter-Legacy/README.md

 ## Features Now:
 Since One UI 5.1.1 many features have been integrated in stock firmware and have been removed from oneCompleter for better stability

-- ✅️ Object/Shadow/Reflection eraser*
+- ✅️ Object/Shadow/Reflection eraser
 - ✅️ Image Clipper (thanks to ShaDisNX255/NcX-S21FE/)
-- mart Suggestions Widget
+- ✅️ Smart Suggestions Widget
 - ✅️ HighEnd animations
 - ✅️ Camera Privacy toggle
 - ✅️ Google Discover feed